 - Australia's national public holidays in December are Christmas Day and Boxing Day; and on January 26, Australia Day.
 Note: When a public holiday falls on a weekend, the following workday becomes a public holiday and businesses tend to close.

-- The Sydney Hobart Yacht Race starts on Sydney Harbor on December 26 with around 100 boats of different sizes competing for line and handicap honors.
+- The Rolex Sydney Hobart Yacht Race starts on Sydney Harbor in late December with around 100 boats of different sizes competing for line and handicap honors.

 - The Sydney Festival celebrates a broad spectrum of the performing and visual arts.
 It is usually held around the second week of January until the weekend after Australia Day.

-- The Australian Open, the first of the world's Grand Slam tennis tournaments in the calendar year, takes place in Melbourne from around the middle of January through Australia Day.
+- The Australian Open, the first of the world's Grand Slam tennis tournaments in the calendar year, takes place in Melbourne starting around the middle of January.

 - The Tamworth Country Music Festival normally takes place in late January around Australia Day.
 A highlight of the festival is the annual country music awards.